 Buprenorphine Use in Special Populations

+Medication-assisted treatment (MAT), including opioid treatment programs (OTPs), is a combined therapeutic approach using behavioral therapy and medications to treat substance use disorders.
 There is ample evidence indicating that methadone maintenance does improve maternal and newborn outcomes in pregnant opioid-dependent patients.
 Similarly, there is evidence suggesting that maintenance with buprenorphine may also improve fetal and maternal and outcomes and that the resultant NAS may be less intense than that observed after methadone.
-At present buprenorphine is listed as a category C drug in pregnancy; whereas methadone is listed as category B, in pregnant patients.
+At present, buprenorphine is listed as a category C drug in pregnancy, whereas methadone is category B, in pregnant patients.
 Buprenorphine is classified as category C for use during pregnancy, which means that the risk of adverse effects on the fetus cannot be ruled out.
-Buprenorphine does cross the placenta, and use of opioids during pregnancy may result in neonatal withdrawals soon after birth.
+Buprenorphine does cross the placenta, and the use of opioids during pregnancy may result in neonatal withdrawals soon after birth.
 Symptoms of this in the neonate may include any of the following:

-So far there is very little data on the use of buprenorphine in elderly patients.
-Because geriatric patients do have altered absorption, distribution and metabolism, one should exercise caution when prescribing buprenorphine to this population.
+So far, there is very little data on the use of buprenorphine in elderly patients.
+Because geriatric patients do have altered absorption, distribution, and metabolism, one should exercise caution when prescribing buprenorphine to this population.
 Plus, the potential for drug interactions also exists.

 Patients with Pain

 Buprenorphine is broken down in the liver by the CYP3A4 microsomal enzymes.
-Hence if the patient is on medications that induce these enzymes (e.g., carbamazepine, phenytoin or rifampin), therapeutic levels of buprenorphine may not be reached.
+Hence if the patient is on medications that induce these enzymes (e.g., carbamazepine, phenytoin, or rifampin), therapeutic levels of buprenorphine may not be reached.
 On the other hand, if the patient is on inhibitors of CYP3A4 (e.g., fluvoxamine, ketoconazole, indinavir, erythromycin, saquinavir), levels of buprenorphine will remain elevated, and there is potential for toxicity.

 Managing Missed Doses